Bondage Bed, Suspension Points, and More: 8 Things I’d Want in My Dream Home Dungeon

 This post is by no means meant to be exhaustive, but includes some considerations for sex toy designers and makers who want to be LGBTQ+ inclusive to think about.

-Design for Diverse Bodies and Preferences
+Inclusive Sex Toy Design for Diverse Bodies and Preferences

 LGBTQ+ people’s bodies can look and function in a whole myriad of different ways, and inclusive sex toy design accounts for this beautiful variety.
+It is essential for inclusive sex toy design to not only consider but to centre trans, non-binary, and gender-diverse bodies.

 To be honest, even as a cis woman who simply prefers slimmer toys for penetration most of the time, I think I’d enjoy these products.
 It’s really nice to see companies breaking the “bigger is always better” narrative when it comes to toys.
-(The LushVibe, by the way, is also suitable for anal use.)
+(The Arosum LushVibe, by the way, is also suitable for anal use.)

 Highly versatile toys, in general, are wonderful and there should be more of them.